bcgov/ols-geocoder/batch-geocoder-application-guide.md

 # Submitting an address list to the batch geocoder interactively

-This document describes the process of submitting a list of addresses to the batch geocoder.
+This document describes the process of submitting a list of addresses to the batch geocoder using a BCeID account.

 ## Preliminaries